Today

 1 Year

-Cisco Systems Inc's fundamentals are relatively healthy, and its growth potential is high.Its valuation is considered fairly valued, ranking 9/54 in the Communications & Networking industry.Institutional ownership is very high.Over the past month, multiple analysts have rated it as Buy, with the highest price target at 84.51.In the medium term, the stock price is expected to trend up.The company has been performing well in the stock market over the past month, which is supported by its strong fundamentals and technicals.The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.
+Cisco Systems Inc's fundamentals are relatively healthy, and its growth potential is high.Its valuation is considered fairly valued, ranking 15 out of 51 in the Communications & Networking industry.Institutional ownership is very high.Over the past month, multiple analysts have rated it as Buy, with the highest price target at 85.33.In the medium term, the stock price is expected to remain stable.Despite an average stock market performance over the past month, the company shows strong fundamentals and technicals.The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.

 Cisco Systems, Inc. is an American multinational corporation specializing in digital communications technology, headquartered in San Jose, California.
 Cisco develops, manufactures, and sells a wide range of networking hardware, software, telecommunications equipment, and various high-technology services and products.
 The company focuses on specific technology sectors, including the Internet of Things, domain security, videoconferencing, and energy management, with notable products such as Webex, OpenDNS, Jabber, Duo Security, Silicon One, and Jasper.